Just a moment...

 Press 'Enter' after typing page number.

-Conclusion: The amount was a revenue deposit and not duty, and the assessee was entitled to consequential refund relief including interest as applicable.
+Conclusion: The amount was a revenue deposit, not duty, and the assessee was entitled to the refund relief with consequential interest as per law.